the1lab/1lab/src/Cat/Skeletal.lagda.md

   skeletal→strict skel = identity-system→hlevel 1 skel (λ _ _ → squash)
 ```

-Furthermore, skeletality does *not* imply univalence, as $\cC$ may have
+Furthermore, skeletality does *not* imply univalence, as objects in
+$\cC$ may have non-trivial automorphisms.
+The [walking involution] is
-non-trivial automorphisms.
-See [here] for an example of such a precategory.
+the simplest example of a non-univalent, skeletal precategory.
+In
+general, we prefer to work with [gaunt], not skeletal, categories.

-[here]: Cat.Instances.Shape.Involution.html
+[walking involution]: Cat.Instances.Shape.Involution.html

-In general, the "correct" notion of skeletal in HoTT are [gaunt] categories.
+[gaunt]: Cat.Gaunt.html